Pacific Standard

-Pacific Standard was an American online magazine that reported on issues of social and environmental justice.
-Founded in 2008, the magazine was published in print and online for its first ten years until production of the print edition ceased in 2018 and it transitioned to an online-only format, which folded in 2019.
-Pacific Standard was published by The Social Justice Foundation, headquartered in Santa Barbara, California.
+Pacific Standard, founded as Miller–McCune, was an American nonprofit magazine that reported on issues of social and environmental justice.
+Founded in 2008, the magazine was published in print and online for its first ten years.
+It was published by The Social Justice Foundation, headquartered in Santa Barbara, California.
+On August 16, 2019, a week after its primary funder backed away, it posted its last new article.

-On August 7, 2019, Nicholas Jackson, editor-in-chief, stated on Twitter that Pacific Standard was to close after its primary funder abruptly cut off all funding.
-On June 2, 2020, the CEO of Grist, Brady Piñero Walkinshaw, announced that Grist had bought the Pacific Standard and would be keeping an archive of the magazines' articles online.

-Background: Miller–McCune years
+History

-Pacific Standard, formerly Miller–McCune magazine, was launched in 2008 by Sara Miller McCune, the founder and head of SAGE Publications.
+Miller–McCune was launched in 2008 by Sara Miller McCune, the founder and head of SAGE Publications.
 It was named one of the year's "hottest launches" by MIN magazine and received the same honor from Library Journal the following year.
 It also received the 2008–2009 Society of Environmental Journalists Award for Outstanding Explanatory Journalism and the Utne Reader Independent Press Award 2009 for science/technology coverage.
 In 2010, Miller McCune was named by Folio magazine to the FOLIO: 40 list of publishing innovators: "At a time when print is becoming a secondary product for many publishers (in mindset if not revenue), Miller–McCune is succeeding with long-form journalism."